brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 the end you're left with interview rockstars so you can pick from the 90th percentile or whatever.

-Research supports this critique.
-A [meta-analysis published in Personnel Psychology](https://doi.org/10.1111/j.1744-6570.1998.tb00727.x) found that structured interviews—the kind favored by tech companies—are surprisingly modest predictors of actual job performance.
+A [meta-analysis published in Personnel Psychology](https://doi.org/10.1111/j.1744-6570.1998.tb00727.x) found that structured interviews, the kind favored by tech companies, are only modest predictors of actual job performance.
 Even with the best interview techniques, the correlation between interview scores and job performance typically ranges from 0.2 to 0.4, meaning interview skills explain only about 4-16% of the variance in how well someone actually does their job.

 The absurdity here, of course, is that this is a perfect example of stupid selection.
 The skills required for passing job interviews have nothing to do